-- A. General: Facilities and design for storm water drainage shall be provided in accordance with standards set by the City of Billings Storm Water Management Manual (SWMM) and the Montana Department of Environmental Quality (MDEQ).
+A. General: Facilities and design for storm water drainage shall be provided in accordance with standards set by the City of Billings Storm Water Management Manual (SWMM) and the Montana Department of Environmental Quality (MDEQ).
 The subdivider shall provide a storm water collection and conveyance system which is designed and constructed in accordance with applicable City standards and which is connected to an existing storm drainage system.
 If there is no existing storm drainage system in the area or if the existing system has insufficient capacity to carry the additional discharge, the subdivider shall provide an onsite area for retention or detention with controlled outlet capacity, if needed.
-Such on-site retention or detention and controlled outlet shall be utilized only if specifically approved by the City. - B. Drainage Discharge: Discharge of storm drainage is subject to the following: 1.
-Storm drain systems shall not discharge into sanitary sewer facilities.
+Such on-site retention or detention and controlled outlet shall be utilized only if specifically approved by the City.

+B. Drainage Discharge: Discharge of storm drainage is subject to the following:

+1. Storm drain systems shall not discharge into sanitary sewer facilities.
 2. Storm drain systems shall not discharge into agricultural water user's facilities without the written permission of the appropriate irrigation district.
+3. Stormwater detention or retention ponds in parkland, reference Section 23-1005 Stormwater Detention / Retention Ponds in Parks of these regulations.